CC 4.0 License

 JavaScript API

-Rspack provides a set of JavaScript APIs to be used in JavaScript runtimes like Node.js or Bun.
+Rspack provides a set of JavaScript APIs to be used in JavaScript runtimes like Node.js, Deno, or Bun.

 The JavaScript API is useful in scenarios in which you need to customize the build or development process since all the reporting and error handling must be done manually and webpack only does the compiling part.
 For this reason the stats configuration options will not have any effect in the rspack() call.